microchip-pic-avr-examples/pic16f18446-curiosity-lpc-distance-to-sound/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

+# IR Distance Value to Sound Using NCO

 In this project the ADCC of the PIC16F18446 is used to read the IR Distance Sensor.
 The NCO is used to generate a tone with variable pitch according to the distance reading.

 <br><img src="images/1.jpg" width="600">